 - Dr Barnaby Taylor, Fellow and Lecturer in Classics.

-- Professor Marc Lauxtermann, Professorial Fellow, Oxford University’s Bywater and Sotheby Professor of Byzantine and Modern Greek Language and Literature.
+- Professor Marc Lauxtermann, Professorial Fellow and holder of Oxford University’s Stavros Niarchos Foundation Bywater and Sotheby Professorship of Byzantine and Modern Greek Language and Literature.
 Professor Lauxtermann’s interests span Greek literature from late antiquity to modern times.
 His research includes Byzantine poetry, not least epigram and metre.

 - Professor James Grant, Le Rossignol–Clarendon Fellow and Lecturer in Philosophy.
 Professor Grant’s areas of research include aesthetics, ethics, the philosophy of language, and early modern philosophy.